Contributors: Melissa Wallace, Roger Powell

-- Centrifuge a set volume (minimum 0.5 ml) at slow speed for 10 mins (eg 500g, see conversion formula for rpm).
+- Centrifuge a set volume (minimum 0.5 ml) at slow speed (eg 500 g - see conversion formula for rpm).

-- Determine specific gravity (USG) Urinalysis: specific gravity by refractometer on the supernatant.
+- Determine specific gravity Urinalysis: specific gravity by refractometer on the supernatant.

-- Perform dipstick analysis Urinalysis: dipstick on the supernatant, comparing the color change of dipstick to the reference range at the correct time of reading (often 1 min / 60 s).
+- Perform dipstick analysis on the supernatant, comparing the color change of dipstick to the reference range at the correct time of reading (often 1 min/60 s).
 The color change is typically enzymatic so time and temperature dependent too.

-- Rapidly and completely immerse the dipstick and then tip sideways to blot off excess and prevent cross-reaction between the pads.
-Alternatively if a small volume, use a pasteur pipette to streak or pipette urine drops onto each pad, before tipping off the excess.
+- Rapidly and completely immerse the dipstick and then tip sideways to blot off excess and prevent cross-reaction between pads.
+Alternatively if a small volume, use a pasteur pipette to streak ot pipette urine drops onto each pad, before tipping off the excess.

-- Leave 0.25 ml urine in the Eppendorf or centrifuge tube.
+- Leave 0.25 ml in the Eppendorf or centrifuge tube.

 - Resuspend the sediment by repeatedly flicking or 'racking' the centrifuge tube.
 Repeated (5 times) gently withdrawing and expressing via the pipette can also be used.

-- Lower the substage condenser on the microscope to maximise the diffraction.
+- Lower the substage condenser on the microscope to maximize the diffraction.

-- Examine the sediment under the high power objective (hpf, x40) to confirm the morphology of certain elements (eg small calcium oxalate crystals) and to detect bacteria.
+- Examine the sediment under the high power objective (hpf, x40) to confirm the morphology of the elements (eg small oxalate crystals , cells) and to detect bacteria.
 Average the number of red and white cells per hpf by counting at least 5 fields of view.

 - Can be performed in-house by veterinary clinics with an SOP and appropriate training.